gridsome/gridsome.org/blog/2019-09-06-gridsome-07/index.md

 #### Trailing slashes for pages and routes

-Routes for pages in `./src/pages` and all templates will incude a trailing slash by default.
+Routes for pages in `./src/pages` and all templates will include a trailing slash by default.
 This can be disabled with the [`permalinks`](/docs/config/#permalinkstrailingslash) config.

 **You should have a trailing slash in every static `<g-link>` path if you are hosting the site on Netlify or Zeit Now etc. to avoid redirects.** For example: